mhmd-zbib/ems-challenge/README.md

 # Employee Management System

 ## Overview
-A modern, responsive employee management system built with React and TypeScript, following clean architecture principles and separation of concerns.
-The application provides comprehensive employee and timesheet management capabilities with an intuitive user interface.
+An employee management system built with React and TypeScript, following clean architecture principles and separation of concerns.
+The application provides comprehensive employee and timesheet management capabilities.

 ## Key Features